kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ![group by](https://user-images.githubusercontent.com/73024925/210188577-5e4edd46-1ad3-4930-82a2-1686b72f931a.png)

-Non-aggregated values in the SELECT output clause must appear in the GROUP BY clause.
+When grouping rows using the `GROUP BY` clause, it's important to keep in mind that non-aggregated values in the `SELECT` output clause must appear in the `GROUP BY` clause.

 ```sql
 SELECT AVG(s.gpa), e.cid, s.name